google/pcbdl/README.md

 ### Schematics / Graphical representation of the circuit

 In order for schematics to be more easily parsable, we want to graphically display them.
 The [netlistsvg](https://github.com/nturley/netlistsvg) project has been proven to be an excellent tool to solve the hard problems of this.
 See `pcbdl/netlistsvg.py` for the implementation.
+To use the following commands you'll have to [install netlistsvg](https://google.github.io/pcbdl/doc/_build/html/netlistsvg.html#installation).

 1. Convert a pcbdl schematic back into a traditional schematic
     ```python